Trello reached 50 million users last year. That’s more than the population of Tokyo, the most populous city in the world.

 PC Magazine rated Bitrix24 better than Trello.
 Bitrix24’s “wide variety of lead management tools” and their automation features blew them away.

-Like Trello, Bitrix24 is a Kanban board visual project collaboration system.
-It’s a real-time collaboration system with all the productivity tools you need including Gantt Charts, file sharing, time management tools, workload tracking and more.
+Being a Trello alternative, Bitrix24 has a Kanban board visual project collaboration system.
+It’s a real-time collaboration system with all the productivity tools you need including Gantt Charts, file sharing, time management tools, workload tracking, and more.

 Bitrix24 saw Trello’s lack of features and acted.
 Need billing software?
 Check.
 Need time-tracking?
 Double check.